TODO(fxbug.dev/53594): move kernel_cmdline.md verbiage here

 Default: true

-This option turns on the out-of-memory (OOM) kernel thread, which kills
+This option turns on out-of-memory (OOM) monitoring in the kernel, which takes action

-An OOM can be manually triggered by the command k pmm oom
+An OOM can be manually triggered by the command k mem oom

 , which will cause